Coundon, Coventry: Politics

 Coundon is split across two wards, Sherbourne ward to the South West and Bablake ward to the North.
 Three councillors represent each ward, three of whom are members of the Labour Party.
 In Bablake ward, there are two Conservative Party Councillors and one Independent.

-In general elections Coundon falls within the constituency of Coventry North West, which returns one Member of Parliament; currently Taiwo Owatemi of the Labour Party.
+In general elections Coundon falls within the constituency of Coventry North West, which returns one Member of Parliament.
+Taiwo Owatemi of the Labour Party was re-elected as the constituency's Member of Parliament in 2024.